-Born of Zapotec parents in 1940 in the town of Juchitán on Mexico's Gulf of Tehuantepec, Francisco Toledo began studying art at the Escuela de Bellas Artes in Oaxaca city.
-At seventeen, he left Oaxaca to continue training at the Taller Libre de Grabado in Mexico City.
-Three years later he moved to Paris, remaining there for five years working in the shop of the renowned British printmaker Stanley William Hayter.
-By the time he returned to Mexico in 1965, Toledo had been recognized in Europe as a singular artist and celebrated by art critics for his "development of the mythic" and "his sacred sense of life."
-Settling in Oaxaca, he produced paintings and stone, wood, and wax sculptures, as well as graphics.
-As a medium, graphics particularly intrigued him from early in his career because of the extraordinary range of effects available through printing and etching.
-Recently, motivated by a strong sense of responsibility for the preservation of local cultural traditions, Toledo began to protect and promote the arts and crafts of Oaxaca through the founding of institutions including the Graphic Arts Institute in Oaxaca, the Museum of Contemporary Art, and the Center for Photography.
+At seventeen, Toledo began to train at the Taller Libre de Grabado in Mexico City.
+Three years later he moved to Paris, where he worked in the shop of the renowned British printmaker Stanley William Hayter.
+By the time he returned to Mexico in 1965, Toledo was recognized in Europe as a singular artist and celebrated for his "development of the mythic" and "his sacred sense of life."
+Settling in Oaxaca, he produced paintings and stone, wood, and wax sculptures, as well as graphics, the latter of which particularly intrigued him because of the extraordinary range of effects available through printing and etching.